iucau/iuca-infosec/Labs.md

 ## Lab #6, Spyware Analyses

 1. Research what should an application do to track global key presses on Windows.
-Try to find the specific API calls and build a simple key tracking application in C# around them.
+Try to find the specific API calls and build a simple key tracking application in C#, Java, or Python around them.

 2. In a virtualized environment analyze the behaviour of popular antivirus software packages to your program.